-That said, Stephen Heintz of the Rockefeller Brothers Fund recently told foundations that they "must do more" to transform society, moving beyond their comfort zone and exercising "courage, not caution."
+That said, another funder recently called upon philanthropy to step out of its comfort zone.
+Stephen Heintz of the Rockefeller Brothers Fund told foundations that they "must do more" to transform society, moving beyond their comfort zone and exercising "courage, not caution."
 He encouraged foundations to take more risks in funding more experimentation, and in increasing financial and intellectual support for advocacy.39